railsuser2014/openobject-doc-book-en/3/3_9/chart_of_accounts.rst

 --------------------------

 The structure of a chart of accounts is imposed by the legislation in effect in the country of concern.
-Unfortunately that structure does not always correspond to the view that a company's CEO needs.
+Unfortunately, that structure does not always correspond to the view that a company's CEO needs.

-In Open ERP you can use the concept of virtual charts of accounts to manage several different representations of the same accounts simultaneously.
+In OpenERP, you can use the concept of virtual charts of accounts to manage several different representations of the same accounts simultaneously.
 These representations can be shown in real time with no additional data entry.

 So your general chart of accounts can be the one imposed by the statutes of your country, and your CEO can then have other virtual charts as necessary, based on the accounts in the general chart.
-For example the CEO can create a view per department, a cash-flow and liquidity view, or consolidated accounts for different companies.
+For example, the CEO can create a view per department, a cash-flow and liquidity view, or consolidated accounts for different companies.

 The most interesting thing about virtual charts of accounts is that they can be used in the same way as the default chart of accounts for the whole organization.
-For example you can establish budgets from your consolidated accounts or from the accounts from one of your companies.
+For example, you can establish budgets from your consolidated accounts or from the accounts from one of your companies.

-.. tip:: Virtual accounts
+.. tip:: Virtual Accounts

 	Virtual accounts enable you to provide different representations of one or several existing charts of accounts.